Browse Tag

 Walk along the same aisle that Prince William and Kate Middleton took their first steps on as a married couple, and get up close to the Coronation Chair, where the British Royals have been crowned for hundreds of years.
 Stroll through the cloisters and see College Garden, thought to be the oldest garden in England, along with the graves of Dickens, Hardy and other famous writers.

-You must book the tour in advance, as the tickets get sold out.
+You’ll need to book the tour in advance since the tickets get sold out.
 The busiest days of the tour are Saturdays.
-Please click on BUY NOW to know more about the current schedule of the tour.
+Please click on BUY NOW to learn more about the tour schedule.

 Departure Point: